“There is no more lovely, friendly, and charming relationship, communion, or company than a good marriage.”

 Reserving a Date

-Call the church office (781-275-7994) or come by on a weekday between 9:00 a.m. and 4:00 p.m. and speak with the office staff about the availability of the building on the proposed date of your event.
-If the office is closed, please leave a message and we will return your call promptly.
+Contact the church office (email@example.com or 781-275-7994) or come by on a weekday between 9:00 a.m. and 4:00 p.m. and speak with the office staff about the availability of the building on the proposed date of your event.
 If one of our ministers will be officiating, it will be necessary to check their availability for the desired date.
-After settling on a date, an application must be completed (download at the bottom of this page or click the image at right) and returned to the office along with a nonrefundable deposit of $50.00.
+After settling on a date, an application must be completed (download at the bottom of this page) and returned to the office along with a nonrefundable deposit of $50.00.
 Please make your check payable to First Parish in Bedford.

 Finding an Officiant